Fiserv/mobile-payments-android/docs/customization.md

   * [Shape](#shape)
   * [Copy](#copy)

+> [!Note]
-**Note:** For real time style updates (e.g., changing the colors in response to a button press), you must call `MobilePaymentsStyleProvider.applyStyle()` after you have updated the providers to your desired implementations, then restart any UI elements containing Mobile Payment SDK UI components.
+> For real time style updates (e.g., changing the colors in response to a button press), you must call `MobilePaymentsStyleProvider.applyStyle()` after you have updated the providers to your desired implementations, then restart any UI elements containing Mobile Payment SDK UI components.

 ## Color
 Color in the MobilePayments UI is handled through a series of channels, where UI elements in similar design situations are put on a given channel.
 Each channel is then able to be freely changed to any desired color.